 - Oral examination, 20 minutesOral exam, with use of all materials allowed.
 Question to be drawn prior to exam, followed by 20 minutes of preparation time.

 - Exam registration requirements

-Students must complete a written green space management plan and deliver it in order to take the exam.
-Students are strongly recommended to participate in their assigned group to complete the assigned green space management plan.
+Students must complete a written green space governance plan and deliver it in order to take the exam.
+Students are strongly recommended to participate in their assigned group to complete the assigned green space governance plan.